ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 When chats are used with supported by RAG models, the answers have a little button at the end of them.
 Clicking on this button opens a modal that shows the context with the relevant chunks of which the model found the answer.
-So, it enables the users to cross refrence their documents and verify the LLM answers.
+So, it enables the users to cross reference their documents and verify the LLM answers.

 #figure(
   image("images/screenshot_assistant_llama3_context.png", width: 100%),